 Committee to Protect Journalists, where he blogs on journalist security.
-A veteran journalist and former Emergency Medical Technician, Frank has covered armed conflicts, organized crime and human rights abuses in El Salvador, Guatemala, Cuba, Colombia, Rwanda, Uganda, Eritrea, Ethiopia, Sudan, Jordan and Iraq, where, in 1991, he was imprisoned for 18 days.
+Frank has been awarded for both his investigative journalism and his service to the journalism community.
+He has covered armed conflicts, organized crime and human rights abuses in El Salvador, Guatemala, Cuba, Colombia, Rwanda, Uganda, Eritrea, Ethiopia, Sudan, Jordan and Iraq, where, in 1991, he was imprisoned for 18 days.
 Smyth has reported for CBS News, and written for outlets including The Nation, The Village Voice, The New Republic, The Washington Post, The New York Times, The Wall Street Journal and Foreign Affairs.
-Through the 1990s, Frank was an arms trafficking investigator for Human Rights Watch, and wrote Arming Rwanda released on the eve of the 1994 genocide.
+Through the 1990s, Frank was an arms trafficking investigator for Human Rights Watch, and wrote Arming Rwanda on the eve of the genocide.
 He served for seven years, until 2010, on the board of the European-based International News Safety Institute.
 Smyth is a former Frank Ochberg Fellow at the Columbia University-based Dart Center for Journalism and Trauma, and co-author of the Dart Center’s main guide, Tragedies and Journalists.
 Frank is the main author of CPJ’s Journalist Security Guide, released in seven languages along with an IPad application and eBook in 2012.
-Frank has been awarded for both his journalism and service to the journalism community.

 Smyth is an internationally recognized expert on press freedom, journalist security and related matters.
 He has testified before the U.S. House and Senate, the Organization of American States, and the International Commission of Jurists.
 Frank has appeared on CNN, CNN en Español, MSNBC, ABC News, Fox News, Reuters Television, Public Broadcasting Service “News Hour with Jim Lehrer,”Canadian Broadcasting Corporation, National Public Radio “Fresh Air with Terry Gross,” PRI’s “The World,” C-Span, BBC, BBC Arabic, Radio France Internationale, Al Jazeera English, Al Jazeera Arabic, Al Arabiya, Alhurra, “Democracy Now!”, WBAI New York, Pacifica, KPFA San Francisco and WNYC New York.
 Frank has also spoken at forums in cities including Washington, Philadelphia, New York, San Diego, Doha, Berlin, Bonn, Rome, Tonsberg (Norway), Erbil (Iraq), and in Spanish via video to Guatemala City.

 Frank is a graduate of the Johns Hopkins University School of Advanced International Studies and Boston College.
 He also continues to work as a journalist for outlets like Mother Jones, and has been a frequent, on-air contributor about the gun lobby on MSNBC.
+Frank is also a formerly New Jersey-certified Emergency Medical Technician.
 Read more about Frank here.

 Mark Basil is security awareness and surveillance detection director of Global Journalist Security.
 Mark has nearly 20 years experience as a security professional acquiring extensive knowledge of both U.S. government and private sector practices.
 He served for 10 years in the United States Secret Service, including in the anti-terrorism mission where he coordinated covert protection for world leaders and was active in National Special Security Events.
 He initiated many projects for a unique, tactical program element.
 Mark performed security surveys and vulnerability assessments for Secret Service protectees and was selected as the liaison for his unit with Air Force Office of Special Investigations and the United States Coast Guard in conjunction with joint protective operations.
 Mark is an industry CPP Certified Protection Professional.
 His areas of expertise include: Surveillance Detection and Counter-Surveillance; Threat Analysis, Security Audits and Vulnerability Assessments; and Strategic Program Development, Personal Protection, and Security Management.